saxenam06/semantica/SemantiCore_Development_Roadmap.md

     Streaming & Domains :a6, after a5, 60d
     Monitoring & QA     :a7, after a6, 30d
     Agents & Enterprise :a8, after a7, 60d
+    🆕 section KG Quality
+    Template Manager    :a9, after a8, 45d
+    Seed Manager        :a10, after a9, 30d
+    Semantic Deduplicator :a11, after a10, 45d
+    Conflict Detector   :a12, after a11, 45d
+    Provenance Tracker  :a13, after a12, 30d
 ```

 ---